Documentation Index

 Preparing Legal Documents

-The definition of such agreements is the responsibility of the company to which the DPS belongs, and this is a mandatory step before going to production with the DPS.
+The definition of these agreements is the responsibility of the company to which the DPS belongs, and it is a mandatory step before moving the DPS to production.
+Use the guidance below as a starting point to discuss the content with your company lawyer.

 Privacy Policy

-A privacy policy, compliance to GDPR, typically contains the following topics:
+A Privacy Policy, in compliance with the GDPR, typically covers the following topics:

 • Introduction about how the company takes care of users' privacy.

-• A description of how the collected data are used.
+• A description of how the collected data is used.

 • Links to other websites.